 Founded in 1967 by Belgians Jean-Guy and Marie-Anne Roelandts, Chocolaterie de Puyricard is a manufacturer and purveyor of fine hand-made chocolates based here in Aix-en-Provence.
 Once a sweet luxury available only to Aixoise locals, the family-owned business has expanded significantly over the years with retail stores across the southern region and north to Paris (they also ship worldwide).

-The Chocolaterie de Puyricard factory is very close to where I live, and I jog past it with my dog on most days.
-I still haven’t decided whether this is a blessing or a curse as I often must restrain myself from veering in for a mid-workout sampling from the charming boutique.
+The Chocolaterie de Puyricard factory is very close to where I live, and I often go past it on runs with my dog.
+I still haven’t decided whether this is a blessing or a curse as I often must restrain myself from veering in for a mid-workout sampling from the boutique.
 Their website lists some fun – and amazingly precise – facts about the time and care that go into making each hand-crafted chocolate: about an hour-and-a-half per kilo, or just over one minute per chocolate.
-It’s definitely worth the short drive out from Aix to stop in for some treats to fuel the rest of your sightseeing.
+It’s worth a short drive out from the center of Aix to the commune of Puyricard to see where they’re made, or they also have a store in town to pick out a few treats for fueling the rest of your sightseeing.